 Solent NHS Trust is applying to become an NHS Foundation Trust from April 2013.
 We believe that becoming a Foundation Trust will bring important benefits to the communities we serve.
-We will be able to be more innovative and provide even better services to people.
+By becoming an NHS Foundation Trust, we will be able to be more innovative and provide even better services to our patients.
+We will also have more control over our finances which will allow us to re-invest back into our services.

 As a Foundation Trust, we will have a membership and a Council of Governors.
-This means that the public, people who use our services, carers and staff will be able to shape the organisation and have even more of an influence in the way it is run.
+This means that the public, patients, carers and staff will be able to shape the organisation and have even more of an influence in the way it is run.

-This consultation document explains the benefits of becoming a Foundation Trust.
+This consultation document explains to you about the benefits of becoming a Foundation Trust.
 It also shares our plans for the next five years, our governance and membership proposals and it lets you know how you can get involved with your local community and mental health trust.

-The consultation asks you questions which cover three areas:
+The consultation asks you guestions which cover three areas: